sub-arctic/angle_solver/README.md

 $$ c^2 = a^2 + b^2 - 2ab \cdot \cos(C) $$

 Where:
-- $ c $ is the length of the side opposite angle $ C $.
+- `c` is the length of the side opposite angle ` C `.
-- $ a $ and $ b $ are the lengths of the other two sides.
+-  `a ` and ` b ` are the lengths of the other two sides.

-From this formula, we can derive the angle $ C $:
+From this formula, we can derive the angle ` C `:

 $$ \cos(C) = \frac{a^2 + b^2 - c^2}{2ab} $$

-The angle $ C $ can then be calculated using the inverse cosine function:
+The angle ` C ` can then be calculated using the inverse cosine function:

 $$ C = \arccos\left(\frac{a^2 + b^2 - c^2}{2ab}\right) $$